 InterVarsity Christian Fellowship v.
 Wayne State University

 The Intervarsity Christian Fellowship student group has been at the Michigan’s Wayne State University campus for over 75 years, holding Bible studies, hosting discussions on important campus issues, and providing a community for all students.
 Its goal has always been to provide a place where students can grow both their minds and their faith.
 To achieve that goal, InterVarsity asks its leaders to share its faith.
 Yet in 2017, Wayne State officials suddenly decided that it was “discriminatory” for a religious group to require its leaders to embrace its faith and kicked it off campus.
 In March 2018, Becket stepped in to represent InterVarsity in its federal lawsuit against Wayne State.
-After being temporarily allowed back on campus, InterVarsity is working to make that protection permanent and to force Wayne State to fix their discriminatory policy.
+In April of 2021, a federal court ruled in favor of InterVarsity, ensuring that Wayne State cannot unjustly remove it from its campus.

 Share this Case